Annoyed by algae and want to get rid of it for good?

 5. Fuzz Algae

-It’s name describes the short green algae which grow as individual filaments on your plants, decorations, and glass; creating a fuzzy appearance.
+The name says it all: it’s a short green algae which grows on your plants, decorations, and glass, creating a soft, fuzzy green layer over everything.

 The community is unsure if Fuzz algae are an early growth stage of Hair algae.